aliyun/terraform-provider-alicloud/website/docs/d/alb_ascripts.html.markdown

 # alicloud_alb_ascripts

-This data source provides Alb Ascript available to the user.[What is AScript](https://www.alibabacloud.com/help/en/)
+This data source provides Alb Ascript available to the user.

 -> **NOTE:** Available in 1.195.0+